Teromen/Mega-Data-Stamped-Ai-Framework/README.md

 # Mega-Data-Stamped-Ai-Framework
 Physics-stamped, light-aware AI framework for scalable world modeling and forensic analysis.
 MEGA-Data enables detailed environmental simulation and anomaly detection using metadata-enhanced geospatial tiles.
 Designed to run efficiently on standard GPU hardware.
+# MEGA-Data: Stamped AI Framework for Scalable World Modeling

+**Physics-stamped, light-aware AI framework for scalable world modeling and forensic analysis.**

+MEGA-Data is an innovative architecture and data framework designed to enable highly detailed environmental simulations, anomaly detection, and light-behavior modeling using metadata-enhanced geospatial tiles.
+Built to run efficiently on consumer-grade GPUs, MEGA-Data empowers researchers, analysts, and investigators with forensic-grade tools for a wide range of real-world applications.

+---

+## 🚀 Key Features

+- **Light-Aware Intelligence**
+  AI models interpret photon behavior — such as reflection, refraction, and shadow casting — within the environment.

+- **Physics-Stamped Tiling System**
+  Every data tile includes physical metadata: shadow depth, occlusion zones, specular surfaces, and more.

+- **Mega-Scale Tiling Architecture**
+  Organizes vast datasets into GPU-optimized, layered tiles to support real-time rendering and interaction.

+- **Scripted Detail Stamps**
+  Programmable overlays add refined, context-aware metadata for forensic reconstruction or scene simulation.

+---

+## 🕵️ Use Cases

+- **Forensic Scene Reconstruction**
+  Analyze light-based inconsistencies or simulate crime scenes remotely with high fidelity.

+- **Environmental Modeling**
+  Create large-scale world models with realistic light behavior and physical attributes.

+- **AI-Assisted Anomaly Detection**
+  Detect tampering, staging, or physical impossibilities based on how light interacts with the scene.

+- **Citizen Science & Remote Investigation**
+  Perform advanced forensic assessments from a standard desktop GPU.

+---

+## 🛠️ Requirements

+- Modern GPU (NVIDIA or AMD with OpenCL/CUDA support recommended)
+- Python (for scripting metadata overlays and AI logic)
+- [Optional] Integration with Unreal Engine or similar for visualization

+---

+## 📄 License

+This project is licensed under the **Apache License 2.0**.
+See the [LICENSE](./LICENSE) file for details.

+---

+## ✨ Status

+This is a **public research prototype**.
+Contributions, forks, and experiments are welcome.

+Feel free to open issues, suggest features, or discuss theory via the Issues tab.

+---

+## 👤 Author

+**Teromen**
+_Independent researcher & designer of the MEGA-Data Framework_

+---

+## 🧠 Philosophy

+> “A drop of DNA at a scene might pass chemical tests,
+> but if the shadow angle, material reflectivity, or time-of-day coherence is off,
+> MEGA-Data can detect the manipulation — acting as a forensic lie detector for reality.”